drBenway/pixi-vn-wiki/start/make-visual-novel.md

 **What is a Visual Novel?** A visual novel (VN) is a form of digital interactive fiction.
 Visual novels are often associated with the medium of video games, but are not always labeled as such themselves.
 They combine a textual narrative with static or animated illustrations and a varying degree of interactivity.
 The format is more rarely referred to as novel game, a retranscription of the wasei-eigo term noberu gēmu (ノベルゲーム), which is more often used in Japanese.

-For testing purposes we will recreate the visual novel [Breakdown](https://joshpowlison.itch.io/breakdown) with Pixi’VN in this guide.
+For testing purposes, in this guide we will be recreating the visual novel [Breakdown](https://joshpowlison.itch.io/breakdown) using Pixi'VN.
 Breakdown is a short story that has all the features that a visual novel should have.
 Josh Powlison, the creator of Breakdown, has given us permission to use his narration for educational purposes❤️.

 Since Pixi’VN gives you the ability to write your [narration in different types of languages](/start/narration.md), it will be explained at each step how to do it with each language.